 Browsers have an important say in how CAs should operate.
 However, a Browser is not the only entity that regulates Certificate Authorities.
 CAs themselves, with the browsers’ approval, adopted several essential guidelines that changed completely the SSL landscape.

 In a bid to improve SSL security, CAs and browsers have joined forces and established the CA/Browser Forum.
 The forum currently consists of 52 CA members and 6 browser members.
 It meets in bi-weekly telephone calls and face-to-face conventions 3 times a year.
 CAB Forum’s landmark achievement is the creation of Extended Validation (EV) guidelines that gave birth to highly successful Extended Validation SSL Certificates.

 WebTrust/ETSI audit regimes

-After the members of CAB Forum approve each set of guidelines and updates, they submit them to either Canadian Institute of Chartered Accountants/American Institute of CPAs (Certified Public Accountant), or to European Telecommunications Standards Institute (ETSI).
+After the members of the CAB Forum approve each set of guidelines and updates, they submit them to either the Canadian Institute of Chartered Accountants/American Institute of CPAs (Certified Public Accountant) or the European Telecommunications Standards Institute (ETSI).
 The new rules then become the new WebTrust audit guidelines or ETSI standards.
 Finally, the browsers can add them to their trusted root store requirements, and the CAs must adhere to them.

 In conclusion, both Browsers and CAs have a massive impact on who regulates Certificate Authorities.
-Their continuous combined effort in improving SSL industry standards have made the SSL encryption almost unbreakable.
+Their continuous combined effort in improving SSL industry standards has made SSL encryption almost unbreakable.